marcyeo/SC1015_MiniProject_Submission/README.md

 The dataset contained a mix of numerical and categorical columns.
 The data was cleaned to make it suitable for Exploratory Data Analysis and for procesing by our machine learning models.
 To do this, we:
 1. Checked and removed missing values, duplicates and outliers within the dataset
 2. Removed columns: 'Loan ID', 'Customer ID', 'Months since last delinquent', that are either used for customer identification or contained a large number of missing values
-3. Standardised names of variables to make analysis easier
+3. Standardised names of variables to make analysis easier, by removing underscores and standardising capitalisation

 ## Exploratory Data Analysis
 1. Numerical Data

+For our numerical data analysis,

 2. Categorical Data

 ## Machine Learning